Concordia’s Role in Quebec’s Public Art Program

 “[The artwork] has to make sense for the entry of the building,” said Kirsten Sutherland, facilities manager at Concordia. “[It is important to] coordinate the location so that is doesn’t impede on the circulation and the plan of landscaping.”

 Concordia’s facilities management team—whose members are involved with the management of the project as they guide and advise—works closely with the externally hired architects who are in charge of the entire construction.

 As part of the policy’s framework, the Ministry of Culture and Communications created a database of Quebec artists.
 Depending on the budget of the construction project, the committee will determine the pool of province-wide artists they can pick from.
 The larger the budget, the wider the spread.

 “For instance, the [Applied Science Hub had] a very large budget, it was a huge building so we had access to all of the artists in Quebec,” said Margolian, who sat on the committee that elected the artist.

 After committee meetings and proposal submissions, one artist will ultimately be selected who will work closely with the architects to ensure the proper integration of the artwork within the public area.

-“Clearly there is not these competitions every week, there’s very few of them that happen […] so it’s not like curating in an art gallery where you’re actively acquiring or exhibiting new things.
+“Clearly there are not these competitions every week.
+There are very few of them that happen […] so it’s not like curating in an art gallery where you’re actively acquiring or exhibiting new things.
 It’s very sporadic,” said Margolian.

 Emilie Mercier, communications consultant at the Ministry of Culture and Communications, called the policy unique and a key piece in the “democratization of art.”